9 Reasons All Writers Are Weird (And Damn Proud Of It!)

 You’re the writer.
 You see things others don’t and you’re willing to LIVE your passion, and that’s why they think you’re odd.

 Okay, yes, you’re weird.
 Thankfully!
-You’re a writer.
+You’re an inspired writer.
 You know how to share what you see by writing about it for generations upon generations to read and cherish.
 Don’t grow old only to regret not sharing your wondrousness.

 This is your moment.
 Take it.
 Write.
 Embrace your weirdness.